 Toilets are basically the reason why we have bathrooms, along with baths/showers.
 Once indoor plumbing was invented, there was no reason to keep doing our business outside or in a chamber pot.
-So when it comes to toilets, buying the right one is more important than you think at first.
+When it comes to toilets, buying the right one is more important than you think at first.

-Unless you've already renovated a bathroom, I don't think you've ever thought about all the different kinds of toilets there are.
-And there are several.
-So if you have a bathroom renovation coming up, I strongly suggest you keep reading---you might learn a new thing or two about this little piece of furniture we too often take for granted.
+If you have a bathroom renovation coming up, we strongly suggest you keep reading---you might learn a new thing or two about this little piece of furniture we too often take for granted.

 01 of 10

 The two-piece toilet is the most common you'll see in stores.
 It comes in, you guessed it, two separate pieces: the seat and the tank.

 This toilet comes with many benefits: it's typically the least expensive option, and the pieces can be carried separately.
 Practical if you need to carry it up some stairs!

 These toilets are made to fit together, but there is a seam, where the two parts join, that easily accumulates dirt.
 Although few people actually get close enough to see it, it can be a problem if cleanliness is an issue for you.

 02 of 10

 The Modern: One-Piece Toilet